101 Cooking For Two

 It's much easier to make and less messy than rolled enchilada casseroles.
 It has an easy homemade enchilada sauce that is much better than the canned alternative.
 You can use raw chicken cooked in the sauce or rotisserie chicken to speed things up.

-👨🍳How to make Healthy Chicken Enchilada Casserole
+👨🍳How to make Healthy Chicken Enchilada Casserole—Step-by-Step

-- Layer corn tortillas over the sauce, add ⅓ of the shredded chicken and ⅓ of the sauce and cheese.
+6. Add ⅓ of the chicken.
+Then ⅓ of the sauce (about ⅔ cup).
+Then ⅔ cup shredded cheese.
 Repeat this layering twice more.

-- Bake until a golden brown top - about 20 minutes.
+7. Bake until a golden brown top - about 20 minutes.

 🐓How to Use Rotisserie Chicken